nationalparkservice/NPS_EML_Script/README.md

 devtools::install_github("EDIorg/EMLassemblyline")
 ```

-4) Access to MS excel (or any spreadsheet type programs) and Notepad (or any text editor).
+4) Access to MS Excel (or any spreadsheet type programs) and Notepad (or any text editor).
 These will facilitate editing tab-delimited files.

 ### Download the Script